cwida/teseo/README.md

 The whole test suite should complete in ~30 minutes, using as reference an AMD 3950X with 16 cores.

-To selectively execute a specific test set use `./testsuite <testname>`, where the list of available tests can be retrieved with `./testsuite -l`.
-The library used for unit testing is [Catch](https://github.com/catchorg/Catch2), refer to its documentation for more command line options.
+To selectively execute only a specific test set, use `./testsuite <testname>`.
+The list of available tests can be retrieved with `./testsuite -l`.
+The library used for unit testing is [Catch](https://github.com/catchorg/Catch2), refer to its documentation for the other command line options.

 ### Usage